Athul-205/Rava_Net/README.md

-# [Project Name] 🎯
+#  RavaNet™ — AI Rava Particle Counter 🎯

 ## Basic Details
-### Team Name: [Nexa]
+### Team Name: Nexa

 ### Team Members
 - Team Lead: [Athul A] - [Sree Budda College of Engineering,Pattoor]
 - Member 2: [Anandhakrishnan KB] - [Sree Budda College of Engineering,Pattoor]
-- Member 3: [Name] - [College]

 ### Project Description
-[RavaNet™ is an AI-powered full-stack web application designed to do exactly one highly specific thing: count the exact number of rava particles in a given sample.
-Powered by the Gemini API, it boasts 98.7% accuracy and 0% honesty while demonstrating server-side AI capabilities]
+RavaNet™ is an AI-powered full-stack web application designed to do exactly one highly specific thing: count the exact number of rava particles in a given sample.
+Powered by the Gemini API, it boasts 98.7% accuracy and 0% honesty while demonstrating server-side AI capabilities

 ### The Problem (that doesn't exist)
-[Have you ever stared deeply into a bowl of upma or a fresh bag of semolina(Rava) over exactly how many individual particles are in there?
+Have you ever stared deeply into a bowl of upma or a fresh bag of semolina(Rava) over exactly how many individual particles are in there?
 Probably not.
-It's a completely ridiculous mystery that absolutely nobody has been losing sleep over.]
+It's a completely ridiculous mystery that absolutely nobody has been losing sleep over.

 ### The Solution (that nobody asked for)
-[We built the world's most confident (and blatantly dishonest) AI to count them for you!
-By harnessing the power of server-side generative AI, RavaNet™ boldly "analyzes" your rava and spits out a highly specific, entirely fabricated number, bringing unnecessary precision directly to your pantry.]
+RavaNet™ scans the uploaded image, runs it through pseudo-scientific "Kaali-Theta Rava Granulometry" analysis, and spits out an absurdly specific, entirely fabricated particle count — complete with a dramatic processing screen, confetti made of flying rava grains, meme sound effects, and a shareable "certificate of confidence" for your results.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [TypeScript]
+- **Languages:** TypeScript, HTML, CSS
-- [React 19, Express.js]
+- **Frameworks:** React 19, Vite
-- [Libraries used]
-- [Tools used]
+- **Libraries:** Tailwind CSS, Motion (Framer Motion), lucide-react, Web Audio API, Canvas API
+- **Tools:** npm, TypeScript compiler

 For Hardware:
 - [List main components]
 - [List specifications]